andong053/577/Supervised Learning/Decision_Regression Trees/README.md

 Make a large circle containing a smaller circle in 2d and produces Gaussian data with a spherical decision boundary for binary classification.
 A simple toy dataset to visualize clustering and classification algorithms.

+Breast Cancer Wisconsin (Diagnostic) Data Set
+Features are computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.
+They describe characteristics of the cell nuclei present in the image.

+Separating plane described above was obtained using Multisurface Method-Tree (MSM-T) [K. P. Bennett, "Decision Tree Construction Via Linear Programming."
+Proceedings of the 4th Midwest Artificial Intelligence and Cognitive Science Society, pp. 97-101, 1992], a classification method which uses linear programming to construct a decision tree.
+Relevant features were selected using an exhaustive search in the space of 1-4 features and 1-3 separating planes.

 # Reference